 Constructing an Annual Survey

-The confidential annual employee survey can take many forms.
-A well-crafted 30 minute online survey will provide more than ample perspective on how employees feel about their roles and the working environment, and how management can reasonably change to improve everyone’s lot.
+An annual confidential employee survey can take many forms.
+A well-crafted 30-minute online survey will provide more than ample perspective on how employees feel about their roles and the working environment, and how management can reasonably change to improve everyone’s lot.
 When the workforce is not technically savvy or English is not their language of choice, a printout of the electronic survey can be circulated.
 We have found that those who want to participate will find a way to do so given reasonable opportunity.
 The survey should be tailored to your working environment and ask questions that cover a few different angles:

 - Morale.
 For example: